The

 are— yet was without sin."
 Heb 4:15

-(For "Jesus Christ our Lord, was born of the
+(For "Jesus Christ our Lord, was born of

-seed of David according to the flesh" Rom 1:3 And
+the seed of David according to the flesh" Rom 1:3 And

-"every spirit that does not confess that Jesus
+"every spirit that does not confess that

-same kinds of temptations inherent in that nature.
+subject to the same kinds of temptations inherent in that nature.

-Yet apart from Christ there is no one who hasn't complied with their
+Yet apart from Christ there is no one who hasn't complied with

-sinful nature and committed sin.
-"For all
+their sinful nature and committed sin.
+"For

-have sinned and fall short of the glory of God."
+all have sinned and fall short of the glory of God."
 Rom

 3:23 The Bible is filled with examples of human wickedness.